-Virgin Media provides cable television services across the UK, alongside telephony and broadband internet.
+Virgin Media O2 provides cable television services across the UK, alongside telephony and broadband internet.

 What does Virgin Media offer in terms of TV?

-In addition to traditional linear TV channels, Virgin Media now offers a growing number of streaming and on-demand services.
+In addition to traditional linear TV channels, the company now offers a growing number of streaming and on-demand services.
 These include all of the main ones such as BBC iPlayer and Netflix.

-There’s no truly free-to-air channels though – you’ll need add TV to your Virgin Media subscription.
+There’s no truly free-to-air channels though – you’ll need add TV to your subscription.
 The most basic TV package includes all main Freeview/Freesat channels.
-All TV packages are subject to a contractual period.
+All TV packages are subject to a minimum contractual period.
+If you try to leave early, you will be hit by a penalty, depending on how long you’ve got left on your contract.

 Full channel list: